 Modeling

 When an IRT approach is adopted, what model to use for the analyses of self-reported noncognitive assessments is a major question.
-The debate has been going on for a while over which model suits personality data better, a dominance model that assumes the higher the ability, the more likely the endorsement of the item, or an ideal point model that believes that highest endorsement derives only from the perfect fit between the ability and the statement.
-Fit of various dominance and ideal point IRT models have been examined and compared, and mixed results have been obtained.
-Based on my experience with my Master’s thesis, where both the SGR and the GGUM were applied to the Well-being and the Curiosity scales of the CPS (Wang, 2013), I think intermediate items is the key.
+The debate has been going on for a while over which model suits personality data better, a dominance model that assumes the higher the trait level, the more likely the endorsement of the item, or an ideal point model that believes that highest endorsement derives only from the perfect fit between the trait and the statement.
+Fits of various dominance and ideal point IRT models have been examined and compared, and mixed results have been obtained.
+Based on my experience with my Master’s thesis, where both the SGR and the GGUM were applied to the Well-being and the Curiosity scales of the CPS (Wang, 2013), I think intermediate items are the key.
 An intermediate item is a type of item with a non-monotonic item characteristic curve (ICC), whose unfolding property can only be captured by an ideal point model.
 In my thesis, I attempted to compare the performance of the two models in DIF detection, but failed to do so due to the ill-conditioned matrices computed in GGUM2004 via the marginal maximum likelihood (MML) technique.
-However, what’s interesting was that under GGUM, the two scales actually exhibited less Differential Testing Functioning (DTF) s under SGR.
-This along with the fact that in our study the GGUM in general had better fit than the SGR, indicate that the GGUM may be useful in DIF detection, as long as we can figure out a better technique than MML to obtain more accurate item estimates.
+However, what’s interesting was that under GGUM, the two scales actually exhibited less Differential Testing Functioning (DTF) than under SGR.
+This along with the fact that in our study the GGUM in general had better fit than the SGR, indicate that the GGUM may be useful in DIF detection, as long as we can figure out a better technique than MML to obtain accurate item parameter estimates.

 Therefore, I would love to further investigate the suitability of different IRT models to response data of noncognitive assessments, administered not only in a single country, but across cultures.
-I’m also interested in reducing the discrepancy between researchers’ expectations for an item’s property and what the item’s ICC actually turns out to be (i.e., an item that was created to be intermediate may not actually turn out having a non-monotonic ICC).
+I’m also interested in reducing the discrepancy between researchers’ expectations for an item’s property and what the item’s ICC actually turns out to be (i.e., an item that was created to be intermediate may not actually turn out to have a non-monotonic ICC).

 Fakeability

-Unlike cognitive tests, the noncognitive ones are more often subject to faking, especially in a high-stake setting where the test scores are used to make hiring or admission decisions.
+Unlike cognitive tests, the noncognitive ones are more often subject to faking, especially in a high-stakes setting where the test scores are used to make hiring or admission decisions.
 I think one key step to more fake-resistant noncognitive measures is to adopt a forced-choice format.
 This innovative response format that’s been used in the WorkFORCE™ Assessments will reduce biases induced by faking, and different response styles of participants of different cultural backgrounds, both of which are common criticisms of the Likert scale.

 Therefore, I’m interested in the research on the development and scoring of noncognitive forced-choice tests (FCTs), as well as the possibility of assessing measurement equivalence with such a format, which is an area that’s basically blank.